 Regardless of some flexibility in its naming, this foundation supports grantmaking to arts organizations.
 In past years, the foundation provided $26.2 million in grant funding, and more than 15 percent of that went to its focus on Cultural and Artistic Enrichment, with directives to develop audiences (particularly in underserved populations), bring “select and limited civic amenities” to rural communities, and to promote arts education.

 Music is a primary aspect of this granting area.
 The foundation views support, uplift, and development for communities in need—within the 25 states where its banking occurs—as key to its granting mandate: Arkansas, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Utah, Washington, Wisconsin and Wyoming.

 Unlike many of its corporate granting peers who give to arts organizations, U.S. Bancorp Foundation earmarks grants for general operating support as well as program support (and capital projects too, under stricter circumstances).

-Across all types and focus areas of giving, the foundation’s watchwords are “innovative” and “effectiveness.”
-It doesn’t define either adjective further, but they are certainly descriptors to be mindful of when you approach U.S. Bancorp Foundation for a grant.
+In the world of music, U.S. Bancorp Foundation prioritizes classical music performance organizations working and producing within a range of communities—big, small, urban, and rural.
+Across all funding areas, the foundation’s watchwords are “innovative” and “effectiveness.”
+It doesn’t define either adjective further, but they are certainly descriptors for grantseekers to be mindful of when approaching U.S. Bancorp Foundation for a grant.
+Applications are online.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)